Ezidi Mirza: Conflict with Ottomans

 After the previous exploits, Ottomans and Yezidis were able to agree on a peace treaty, which did not last long as the Ottomans launched an expedition against Yezidis in Shingal in 1640 AD.
 A few years earlier, the Yezidis of Shingal had managed to defeat the Ottoman commander Nasuh Pasha and kill over 7,000 Ottoman soldiers according to the reports of the Ottoman traveller Evliya Çelebi.
 The Yezidis controlled all trade routes in Shingal and the surrounding area, refused to submit and pay the taxes levied by the Ottomans.
 The Yezidis attacked caravans of Ottoman goods on the Sinjar road.

 This led to the governor of Mosul, Melek Ahmed Pasha, who was known for being hostile to Yezidis, to launch an attack on Shingal with an army of 70,000 troops.
 He demanded the Yezidis to return the plundered goods and to pay the taxes due.
 In response, Yezidi warriors retreated to the Sinjar Mountains and offered resistance.
-Despite outnumbering the Yezidis, the Turks suffered heavy casualties before defeating the battle-hardened Ezidis in the harsh mountainous terrain.
+Despite outnumbering the Yezidis, the Turks suffered heavy casualties before defeating the battle-hardened Yezidis in the harsh mountainous terrain.